Matplotlib / Seaborn Notebook

 plt.show()

-One histogram per numeric column — useful as a first-pass EDA step to spot skew and outliers before modeling.
+One histogram per numeric column.
+Useful as a first-pass EDA (exploratory data analysis) step to spot skew and outliers before you build a model.

 4. Correlation Heatmap + Scatter Matrix